emarcey/cicerone/glossary/styles.clean.md

 	- early versions influenced by lactic acid bacteria, Acetobacter and Brettanomyces
 		- modern porters generally lack
 	- spread to the US, but the revolution killed it by the mid 1800s
+		- American patriots didn't want to be associated with something so British
 	- spread to Ireland, Guinness was known as a plain porter until 1974
 	- aging vats got gigantic
-		- so much so tht promotional dinners could be held in them
+		- so much so that promotional dinners could be held in them
-		- Meux Brewery, London had enormous vats, but one urst in 1814, killed several people
+		- Meux Brewery, London had enormous vats, but one burst in 1814, killed several people
 	- 1920s, most porters were fading and not tasty
 	- Chiswell Street Brewery closed in 1940
 	- 1950s, largely faded away